 This distinction is just what the game design industry needs right now, according to EGS Program Manager Arianna Gass.

 “Sole is not your average mobile game,” she said.
-“Unlike the bright colored match-three, arcade clones that glut the app sore marketplace, its attention to somber detail and emotional journey set ‘Sole’ apart from the more than 3,000 submissions to the IMGA.”
+“Unlike the bright colored match-three, arcade clones that glut the app store marketplace, its attention to somber detail and emotional journey set ‘Sole’ apart from the more than 3,000 submissions to the IMGA.”

 In the game, players control a glowing orb of light that journeys through a world shrouded in darkness.
 The goal, put simply, is to turn on the lights.